ChrisMKindred/KWC-USGS/README.txt

-=== USGS Steam Flow ===
+=== USGS Steam Flow Data ===
 Contributors: ChrisMKindred
 Donate link: http://www.kindredwebconsulting.com
-Tags: USGS, River Flow, Stream Flow
-Requires at least: 3.7
+Tags: USGS, River Flow, Stream Flow, Fly Fishing, Water Level Requires at least: 3.7
 Tested up to: 3.7.1
-Stable tag: 0.0.1
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Using shortcodes you can get the usgs for a site location.
+This plugin uses shortcodes you can get the USGS river flow data for a site location.
+It also includes a easy to use Site Code Search.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+This plugin allows you to use a shortcode to display the USGS River Data for a site location.
+The shortcode can be included in Posts, Pages and Text Widgets.

+The shortcode allows you to set your own title and whether or not to show a graph with it.

+Example Shortcode:
+[USGS location='09080400' title='Great Place To Fish' graph='true']

 == Installation ==

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'plugin-name'
+2. Search for 'USGS Steam Flow Data'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard